open/close all folders

 - The Simpsons: Homer does this in the Couch Gag for the season six episode "And Maggie Makes Three" (the episode with Homer changing his "Don't Forget; You're Here Forever" sign to "Do It For Her" by covering it with the missing pictures of Maggie), later recycled for "The Springfield Connection" (the episode in which Marge joins the police force), only the James Bond music was at a lower key.

 - Used in a Dexter's Laboratory episode with a pie, the whole of which was a parody of Bond films.

 - Parodied in the U.S. Acres episodes with "Double-O Orson".
 Instead of shooting he throws a pie and instead of blood whipped cream is washing down.

-- Used in an episode of Spongebob Squarepants where the gun barrel was actually Patrick looking through a straw.
+- Used in the episode "Spy Buddies" of Spongebob Squarepants where the gun barrel was actually Patrick looking through a straw.

 - Also used in an episode of Johnny Test, only with Johnny and Dukey shooting a green goo at the camera.

 - Robot Chicken pulls this in, of all things, a Christmas special.
 But it goes one step further by spoofing the entire opening sequence of Casino Royale (2006) with Santa killing a child who's made the naughty list.note

 - Also with Ross Hashanah, who shoots through a Star of David.
 "Don't get blood on the new carpet."